paolini99/SecureOps-Manager/README.md

 ## Requirements and Installation

-This program works on Debian and its derivatives (Kali Linux, Ubuntu, ParrotOS).
+This program works on Debian (Kali Linux).
 It requires the installation of UFW (firewall) and NordVPN.

 ------------------------------------------------------------------------